The Natural Way To Increase Metabolism and Promote Weight Loss

 Essentially TRH’s job is to help the thyroid gland produce thyrotropin, which is vital to synthesise and use hormones effectively.
 TRH affects nearly every bodily function including the heart rate, metabolism, body temperature and growth.

-This TRH supplement raises the efficiency in how our bodies process glucose (a function which naturally deteriorates with age) and by doing so, we can increase metabolism speed by increasing our metabolism – the Thyroid Releasing hormone becomes an effective weight loss treatment.
+The TRH Abaris™ supplement raises the efficiency in how our bodies process glucose (a function which naturally deteriorates with age) and by doing so, we can increase metabolism speed by increasing our metabolism.
+As such, the Thyroid Releasing hormone becomes an effective weight loss treatment.
 Dr Pierpaoli has also documented that TRH hormones introduced into our bodies decrease leptin – which effectively regulates body weight and fat stores.

 Recently he’s also documented the other remarkable roles it plays too, like improved kidney function.